-Using the runoff coefficients and the area of each land use category, VT DEC determined the weighted influence on runoff to be 91% for uban/developed land and 9% for the agriculture/open category.
-This suggests that 91% of the runoff in the Potash Brook watershed is coming from the urban/developed portion of the watershed, and only 9% is coming from the agricultural and open land portion.
+Using the runoff coefficients and the area of each land use category, VT DEC determined the weighted influence on runoff in the Bartlett Brook watershed to be 93% for uban/developed land and 7% for the agriculture/open category.
+For the Centennial Brook watershed, which contains very little land in the agriculture/open category, the weighted influence on runoff was found to be 99% for urban/developed land and only 1% for agriculture/open land.
+For Englesby and Morehouse brooks, which have virtually no land in the agriculture/open category, the relative influence on runoff was found to be 100% for the urban/developed land.

-Given that all stormwater discharges from the urban/developed land category are included in the wasteload allocation portion of the TMDL (for reasons explained below in the WLA section), the load allocation includes only discharges from the agriculture/open land category.
-There are no CAFOs in the watershed, and the agricultural/open land is outside of the MS4 portion of the watershed, so the TMDL considers all runoff from the agricultural/open category part of the load allocation.
-Based on the 9% weighting factor, the load allocation works out to 1.4% reduction in stormwater runoff from agricultural and open land areas, as indicated in the TMDL's Table 7.
+Given that all stormwater discharges from the urban/developed land category are included in the wasteload allocation portions of the TMDLs (for reasons explained below in the WLA section), the load allocations include only discharges from the agriculture/open land category.
+There are no CAFOs in these watersheds, and the agricultural/open land is outside of the MS4 portions of the watersheds, so the TMDLs assign all runoff from the agricultural/open category into the load allocation portion.
+Based on the weighting factors, the load allocations work out to a 0.7% reduction in stormwater runoff for Bartlett Brook, a 0.4% reduction for Centennial Brook, and then 0% for Englesby and Morehouse brooks, as indicated in Table 7 of each TMDL document.

 Assessment: The State's approach to breaking out the load and wasteload allocations is reasonable because the forest/wetlands land use category corresponds to "natural background" conditions, and the urban/developed and agricultural/open space categories are reasonable surrogates for the relative contribution of point and nonpoint source runoff, respectively.
-The agriculture/open land category is a reasonable reflection of nonpoint source stormwater runoff because there are no regulated point source discharges within this portion of the watershed.
-The State's use of a runoff coefficient to estimate the amount of runoff from the various land use categories (and subsequently establish the load and wasteload allocations), is a logical approach to this task given the influence of watershed imperviousness on runoff volumes.
-EPA concludes that the load allocation is adequately specified in the TMDL at a level sufficient (when combined with the wasteload allocation) to attain and maintain water quality standards.
+The agriculture/open land category is a reasonable reflection of nonpoint source stormwater runoff because there are no regulated point source discharges within these portions of the watersheds.

+The State's use of a runoff coefficient to estimate the amount of runoff from the various land use categories (and to subsequently establish the load and wasteload allocations), is a logical approach to this task given the influence of watershed imperviousness on runoff volumes.
+EPA concludes that the load allocations are adequately specified in the TMDLs at a level sufficient (when combined with the wasteload allocations) to attain and maintain water quality standards.